cmm3351/SWEN-261---Fishes-E-Store-Project/docs/DesignDoc.md

 > analysis of where there are problems in the code base which could be
 > addressed with design changes, and describe those suggested design
 > improvements._

+One design improvement that we would make to our code base if given more time would be to implement more unit tests.
+During our last Code analysis, our current coverage was only 77%.
+We have unit tests in place to check for the correct operation of every function in the API, and they all pass.
+However, for some of our features added in later Sprints, we did not have time to implement tests for other HTTP Status results or failures of functions.
+This is most likely where our lack of coverage comes from, and we would want to increase that coverage if possible.

+Another design improvement that we would make to our code base if given more time would be to implement more security and error handling in the API code.
+In the UI, we prevented elements or buttons from displaying to users in scenarios where errors could occur.
+For example, A user cannot look at their cart or add items to their cart without being logged in, because user that is not logged in does not have an existing cart, so adding an item to a cart would result in an error.
+Therefore, the website does not display those options to the user until they are logged in.
+However, if a user were to somehow bypass these conditional displays, they could cause these errors to occur and there may not be a way to recover from them.
+Most of the functions in the API have error piping, but some do not.
+Therefore, if more time was given to increase encryption on accessing website elements and implement more error piping, that would definitely be ideal.

+A third design improvement that we would like to make to our code base if given more time is to improve UI of the user review system.
+The button system for creating and editing reviews is very usable and aesthetically pleasing.
+However, the display of the reviews themselves is relatively bland, displaying only the user's name and their rating as a number out of five.
+If possible, we would make this display more clear and complimentary to the website's visuals.
+We could potentially represent the user's reviews as stars or other icons, or even add an option for user's to describe their review in text.

 > _With the results from the Static Code Analysis exercise,
 > discuss the resulting issues/metrics measurements along with your analysis